slab/quill/docs/guides/designing-the-delta-format.md

 #### Format

-Similar to deletes, we need to specify the range of text to format along with the format change itself.
+Similar to deletes, we need to specify the range of text to format, along with the format change itself.
 Formatting exists in the `attributes` object, so a simple solution is to provide an additional `attributes` object to merge with the existing one.
 This merge is shallow to keep things simple.
 We have not found an use case that is compelling enough to require a deep merge and warrants the added complexity.

 ```javascript
 var delta = [{